Standard Wrench Sizes and Socket Sizes in Order

 Bolt Size to Wrench Size (Common Matches)

-πŸ”© Wrench sizes generally refer to the bolt head size, not the bolt diameter.
+πŸ”© Wrench sizes refer to the bolt head size, not the bolt diameter.
 For example, a 9/16" wrench fits the head of a 3/8"-16 bolt.
+The metric column shows the smallest metric wrench that will fit the same bolt head.

 Bolt Size Wrench Size (SAE) Wrench Size (Metric)